clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 * image.tag:  The tag of the image to be pulled during deployment
 * image.name:  The name of the image to be pulled during deployment
 * pmem.containerPmemAllocation:  The size of the persistent volume claim to be used as heap, it uses the storage class `pmem-csi-sc-ext4` from pmem-csi  The size of the fsdax pool to be created inside the persistent volume claim, in practice it shuld be `1G` less than pmem.containerPmemAllocation
+* pmem.fsdaxPoolSizeInGB: The size of the fsdax pool to be created inside the persistent volume claim, in practice it should be 1G less than pmem.containerPmemAllocation
+* enablePersistence: If set to `true`, K8s persistent volumes are deployed to store data and logs
 * persistentVolumes.logsVolumeSize:  The size of the persistent volume used for storing logs on each node, the default is `4G`
 * persistentVolumes.dataVolumeSize:  The size of the persistent volume used for storing data on each node, the default is `4G`
 * persistentVolumes.logsStorageClass:  Storage class used by  the logs pvc, by default it uses `pmem-csi-sc-ext4`
 * persistentVolumes.dataStorageClass:  Storage class used by  the data pvc, by default it uses `pmem-csi-sc-ext4`
 * provideCustomConfig:  If set to `true`, it mounts all the files located on `<helm-chart-dir>/files/conf` on `/workspace/cassandra/conf` inside each container in order to provide a way to customize the deployment beyond the options provided here
-* exposeJmxPort:  When set to `true` it exposes the JMX port as part of the kubernetes headless service, it should be used together with `enableAdditionalFilesConfigMap` in order to provide authentication files needed for JMX when the remote connections are allowed, when set to `false` only local access through 127.0.0.1 is granted and no additional authentication is needed
+* exposeJmxPort:  When set to `true` it exposes the JMX port as part of the Kubernetes headless service.
+It should be used together with `enableAdditionalFilesConfigMap` in order to provide authentication files needed for JMX when the remote connections are allowed.
+When set to `false` only local access through 127.0.0.1 is granted and no additional authentication is needed.
 * enableClientToolsPod:  If set to `true`, an additional pod independent from the cluster is deployed, this pod contains various Cassandra client tools and mounts test profiles located under `<helm-chart-dir>/files/testProfiles` to `/testProfiles` inside the pod.
 This pod is useful to test and launch benchmarks
 * enableAdditionalFilesConfigMap:  When set to true, it takes the files located in `<helm-chart-dir>/files/additionalFiles` and mount them in `/etc/cassandra` inside the pods, some additional files for cassandra can be stored here, such as JMX auth files
 * jvmOpts.enabled:  If set to `true` the environment variable `JVM_OPTS` is overriden with the value provided on jvmOpts.value
 * jvmOpts.value: Sets the value of the environment variable `JVM_OPTS`, in this way some java runtime configurations can be provided such as RAM heap usage
 * resources.enabled:  if set to `true`, the resource constraints are set on each pod using the values under resources.requests and resources.limits
-* resources.requests.memory: and resources.request.cpu  Initial resource allocation for each pod in the cluster
+* resources.requests.memory: Initial resource allocation for each pod in the cluster
+* resources.request.cpu: Initial resource allocation for each pod in the cluster
-* resources.limits.memory: and resources.limits.cpu  Limits for cpu and memory for each pod in the cluster
+* resources.limits.memory:  Limits for memory allocation for each pod in the cluster
+* resources.limits.cpu: Limits for cpu allocation for each pod in the cluster

 Installation
 ============